chwilliamson/Vizregress/readme.md

 Your default browser size may differ from mine so you might have failing tests due to mismatching image sizes.
 I'm using FireFox 3.6.28 so it's possible later versions might render things differently.

-###Actual Images are exported on failure
+###Images are exported on failure
-If a failure occurs the actual image is written to the executing domain base directory with naming convention of *foo.actual.png*.
+If a failure occurs the actual image is written to the executing domain base directory with naming convention of *foo.actual.png*, *foo.expected.png* and *foo.difference.png*.
+These paths should be detailed in the asserting like:

+Expected Image: foo.expected.png
+But was: foo.actual.png
+Difference:foo.difference.png

+*foo.difference.png* will give you an idea of which zones to check.
+You could try inverting the image to see if it's clearer.

 You can then update the relavent resources in */Williamson.BDD/Images/GitHub/* to get your tests running.

 #My Notes